Skip navigation

 Why is this medication prescribed?

-Methotrexate is used to treat severe psoriasis (a skin disease in which red, scaly patches form on some areas of the body) that cannot be controlled by other treatments.
-Methotrexate is also used along with rest, physical therapy, and sometimes other medications to treat severe active rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) that cannot be controlled by certain other medications.
-Methotrexate is also used to treat certain types of cancer including cancers that begin in the tissues that form around a fertilized egg in the uterus, breast cancer, lung cancer, certain cancers of the head and neck, certain types of lymphoma, and leukemia (cancer that begins in the white blood cells).
+Methotrexate is used to treat severe psoriasis (a skin disease in which red, scaly patches form on some areas of the body).
+Methotrexate is also used to treat rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function).
+Methotrexate is also used in children to treat polyarticular juvenile idiopathic arthritis (PJIA; a type of childhood arthritis that affects five or more joints during the first six months of the condition, causing pain, swelling, and loss of function).
+Methotrexate is also used in combination with other chemotherapy medications to treat acute lymphoblastic leukemia (ALL; also called acute lymphoblastic leukemia and acute lymphatic leukemia; a type of cancer that begins in the white blood cells) and non-Hodgkin's lymphoma (NHL; a type of cancer that begins in a type of white blood cells that normally fights infection) that has returned or did not respond to other medications. and Methotrexate is also used alone or combination with other chemotherapy medications to treat mycosis fungoides,a type of cutaneous T-cell lymphoma ([CTCL], a group of cancers of the immune system that first appear as skin rashes).
 Methotrexate is in a class of medications called antimetabolites.
 Methotrexate treats cancer by slowing the growth of cancer cells.
 Methotrexate treats psoriasis by slowing the growth of skin cells to stop scales from forming.
-Methotrexate may treat rheumatoid arthritis by decreasing the activity of the immune system.
+Methotrexate may treat rheumatoid arthritis and polyarticular juvenile idiopathic arthritis by decreasing the activity of the immune system.

 How should this medicine be used?

-If you are taking methotrexate to treat psoriasis or rheumatoid arthritis, your doctor may tell you to take the medication once a week.
+If you are taking methotrexate to treat psoriasis, rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, acute lymphoblastic leukemia, or mycosis fungoids, your doctor may tell you to take the medication once a week.
 Pay close attention to your doctor's directions.
 Some people who mistakenly took methotrexate once daily instead of once weekly experienced very severe side effects or died.

-If you are taking methotrexate to treat psoriasis or rheumatoid arthritis, your doctor may start you on a low dose of the medication and gradually increase your dose.
+If you are taking methotrexate to treat psoriasis, rheumatoid arthritis, or polyarticular juvenile idiopathic arthritis, your doctor may start you on a low dose of the medication and gradually increase your dose.
 Follow these directions carefully.
+Your doctor will probably tell you to take another medication, folic acid (a vitamin), to decrease some of the side effects of this medication.
+Take this medication exactly as directed.

-If you are taking methotrexate to treat rheumatoid arthritis, it may take 3 to 6 weeks for your symptoms to begin to improve, and 12 weeks or longer for you to feel the full benefit of methotrexate.
+If you are taking methotrexate to treat rheumatoid arthritis or polyarticular juvenile idiopathic arthritis, it may take 3 to 6 weeks for your symptoms to begin to improve, and 12 weeks or longer for you to feel the full benefit of methotrexate.
 Continue to take methotrexate even if you feel well.
 Do not stop taking methotrexate without talking to your doctor.

 Other uses for this medicine

 Methotrexate is also sometimes used to treat Crohn's disease (condition in which the immune system attacks the lining of the digestive tract, causing pain, diarrhea, weight loss and fever), multiple sclerosis (MS; condition in which the immune system attacks the nerves, causing weakness, numbness, loss of muscle coordination, and problems with vision, speech, and bladder control), and other autoimmune diseases (conditions that develop when the immune system attacks healthy cells in the body by mistake).
+Methotrexate is also used sometimes to treat gestational trophoblastic tumors (a type of tumor that forms inside a woman's uterus while she is pregnant).
 Ask your doctor about the risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.